Global resolution of singularities in $1$-dimensional foliated spaces: Introduction

 \subsection{Applications and Related Problems}

-In this subsection we present one application and two related themes of research.
-We remark that a further application concerning a dynamical system problem may be found in the thesis $\cite{BeloT}$, section 8.\\ \\ \textbf{Application: Resolution in families.}\\ \\ A \textit{smooth family of ideal sheafs} is given by a quadruple $(B,\Lambda, \pi, \mathcal{I})$ where: \begin{itemize} \item[$\bullet$] The ambient space $B$ and the parameter space $\Lambda$ are two smooth analytic manifolds; \item[$\bullet$] The morphism $\pi: B \longrightarrow \Lambda$ is smooth; \item[$\bullet$] The ideal sheaf $\mathcal{I}$ is coherent and everywhere non-zero over $B$. \end{itemize} Given $\lambda \in \Lambda$, the set $\pi^{-1}(\lambda)$ is a regular sub-manifold of $B$ called \textit{fiber}.
-A point $\lambda_0 \in \Lambda$ is called an \textit{exceptional value} of a smooth family of ideal sheaf $(B,\Lambda,\pi,\mathcal{I})$ if the fiber $\pi^{-1}(\lambda_0)$ is contained in $V(\mathcal{I})$.\\ \\ Many works have addressed resolution process for families of ideal sheafs.
-By this, we intuitively mean a resolution of $(B,\mathcal{I},\emptyset)$ that preserves, in some way, the structure of family.
-The precise meaning of resolution in families is not unique in the literature (see e.g \cite{Vil1,Vil2}).\\ \\ In the context of this work, a smooth family of ideal sheafs $(B,\Lambda, \pi, \mathcal{I})$ gives rise to a foliated ideal sheaf $(B,\theta,\mathcal{I},\emptyset)$, where $\theta$ is the maximal regular distribution such that $(D \pi) \theta = 0$.
-This motivates another possible definition of resolution in families:\\ \\ \textbf{Uniform Resolution in Families of Ideal sheafs:} An \textit{uniform resolution} of a smooth family of ideal sheafs $(B,\Lambda, \pi, \mathcal{I})$ is a sequence $\vec{\sigma}=(\sigma_1,...,\sigma_r)$ of admissible blowings-up of order one:
+In this section we indicate two research topics that are related to this work.
+Other related subjects are treated in \cite{BeloT}.
+For instance, in chapter 8 of \cite{BeloT}, the main Theorem \ref{th:Hi1simpl} is used to study the existence of slices for certain lie group actions over an analytic and regular variety.\\ \\ \textbf{Application: Resolution in families.}\\ \\ A \textit{smooth family of ideal sheaves} is given by a quadruple $(B,\Lambda, \pi, \mathcal{I})$ where: the ambient space $B$ and the parameter space $\Lambda$ are two smooth analytic manifolds; the morphism $\pi: B \longrightarrow \Lambda$ is smooth; The ideal sheaf $\mathcal{I}$ is coherent and everywhere non-zero over $B$.
+In the context of this work, a smooth family of ideal sheaves $(B,\Lambda, \pi, \mathcal{I})$ gives rise to a foliated ideal sheaf $(B,\theta,\mathcal{I},\emptyset)$, where $\theta$ is the maximal regular distribution such that $(D \pi) \theta = 0$.\\ \\ Many works have addressed resolution processes for families of ideal sheaves.
+By this, we intuitively mean a resolution of $\mathcal{I}$ that `preserves' the structure of family.
+The precise meaning of resolution in families is not well-established in the literature, e.g., two non-equivalent definitions are proposed in \cite{Vil1,Vil2}.
+In \cite{Vil2} the working definition is based on the notion of quasi-smooth morphism, which is deeply related to the notion of codimension one monomial singular distributions.\\ \\ Based on this observation we propose the following definition for resolution in families:\\ \\ \textbf{Uniform Resolution in Families of Ideal sheaves:} An \textit{uniform resolution} of a smooth family of ideal sheaves $(B,\Lambda, \pi, \mathcal{I})$ is an admissible sequence of blowings-up of order one: